segmentio/segment-docs/src/connections/destinations/catalog/moengage/index.md

 #### In-App Messaging
 In-App Messaging are custom views which you can send to a segment of users to show custom messages or give new offers or take to some specific pages.
 Follow the link to know more about inApp Messaging and how to use it in your application:
 [**InApp NATIV**](https://docs.moengage.com/docs/in-app-nativ)

+#### Cards
+Create targeted or automated App Inbox/NewsFeed messages that can be grouped into various categories, and target your users with different updates or offers that can stay in the Inbox/Feed over a designated period of time.
+Follow the link to know more about [Cards](https://docs.moengage.com/docs/ios-cards).

-#### GDPR Compliance
+#### Compliance
-The MoEngage SDK is GDPR compliant, follow the doc in this [link](https://docs.moengage.com/docs/gdpr-compliance-1) to know how to use opt-outs for different features.
+To make the App compliant with policies i.e,GDPR while using our SDK, follow the doc in this [link](https://docs.moengage.com/docs/gdpr-compliance-1).

 ### Segment Docs
 For more info on using **Segment for iOS** refer to [**Developer Docs**](/docs/connections/sources/catalog/libraries/mobile/ios/) provided by Segment.